 Jack the Ripper, the plague, torture and executions… London’s had its fair share of turbulent times.
 And nowhere brings the capital’s horrible history to life in more grisly detail than The London Dungeon.
 Although it’s just a tourist attraction and not an actual dungeon, you’ll find a trip here is both educational and entertaining - like a museum with no boring bits.
 Forget sitting down, you’ll be on your feet for pretty much all of this 110-minute walkthrough, which uses actors, special effects, amazing sets and interactive shows to make history vividly real.
 Even the smells of the time have been recreated in full, stinky detail.
-Combine all this with two heart-stopping rides and you get one educational attraction the kids will actually be glad to go to.
+Combine all this with two heart-stopping rides and you get one educational attraction the kids will actually be glad to leave your London hotel for!

 The London Dungeon is very popular and if you don’t buy tickets in advance, you’ll probably have to queue.
 It’s far better to book tickets in advance, and if you do you’ll get a 30% discount on the door price.
 If you have braved the queue, you won’t have much sitting-down time once inside - you’ll be stood up or walking for most of the 110-minutes.